RookeriesDevelopment/rook-reactnative-sdks-docs/rook-transmission/README.md

 };

 export declare const useRookAHBodyTransmission: ({ userID }: BodyProps) => {
+  ready: boolean;
   enqueueBodySummary: (date: string, data: BodySummary) => Promise<boolean>;
   getBodySummariesStored: () => Promise<any>;
   uploadBodySummaries: () => Promise<any>;
 };
 ```

+- `ready`: indicates when the hook is ready.
 - `enqueueBodySummary`: saves the body summary to queue to later upload
   - `date`: indicates the date of the body summary
   - `data`: it's the summary to save